 Our Choice for the Best Contractor-Grade Electric Power Washer

-The Pressure Pro washer’s design is clearly optimized for heavy duty outdoor work.
+The Pressure Pro washer is optimized for heavy duty outdoor work.
 It has a sturdy one-piece frame, large pneumatic tires, low center of gravity and multiple grip points.
 It will roll over any surface without tipping, lasts a long time, and transports easily from job to job.
 And it has the power and range to handle any house renovation cleaning task you can throw at it.

 Both these models tick all the boxes for the best electric power washer.
 They combine high PSI and a good flow rate for substantial cleaning power (CP).
 The hose lengths are great for house renovation cleaning.
-Both have a solid selection of nozzles to tackle any home renovation cleaning challenges.
+Both have a solid selection of nozzles to tackle any home renovation cleaning challenge.
 In short, these are solid electric power washers, very well made for the price.

 We hope that this best electric power washers buying guide and reviews have given you enough information to pick out the best one yourself.
 Armed with the information here, you will be able to choose the best electric power washer that will serve you well for years.